 4.| Homeless Children Cannot Afford Continued Educational Instability

 The 32,000-plus students living in New York City shelters each year—over 14,000 school-age children on any given night—exceeds the entire public-school population of Buffalo, NY, the second largest city in New York State.
-The COVID crisis has illustrated the crucial need for dedicated educational supports for this district within a district.
+The COVID crisis has exacerbated the gaps in education access, and has illustrated the crucial need for dedicated educational supports students residing in shelter.
 In addition to attendance monitoring, families in shelter need the help of the NYC Department of Education (NYC DOE) staff in forming close linkages to their school communities throughout the duration of the pandemic that can be sustained with the support of shelter-based staff long after it ends.

 With roughly 14,500 eviction orders on hold, we must plan for an increase in family homelessness post-pandemic.
 Less than five years ago a staggering 14,000+ families with children were living in shelter, composing 70% of NYC’s total shelter population, and all signs point toward an increase above the current 9,000+ families once (1) the eviction moratorium is lifted and (2) the public health crisis has abated enough that families feel safe to enter shelter to escape overcrowding and domestic violence situations.
-The City must honor the right to shelter by diverting families from unsafe, service-thin commercial hotels and crowded cluster units and directing them to safe, service-enriched shelters focused on breaking the cycle of poverty.
+The City must divert families from unsafe, service-thin commercial hotels and crowded cluster units and direct them to safe, service-enriched shelters focused on breaking the cycle of family homelessness.